dfir-scripts/EverReady-Disk-Mount/README.md

 | NTFS | `norecover` | Prevents log file replay |
 | E01/AFF | Read-only via FUSE + `qemu-nbd -r` | FUSE tools present raw image to NBD |

-These options, combined with `qemu-nbd -r`, prevent the hash changes documented in [Maxim Suhanov's research](https://dfir.ru/2020/05/24/how-mounting-a-disk-image-can-change-it/).

 ### Dependencies

 To use all features, you may need to install the following tools: